alistaircc/project-bluesky-app/README.md

 # Bluesky Social App

 Welcome friends!
-This is the codebase for the Bluesky Social app.
+This is the codebase for the Bluesky Social

 Get the app itself: